pesto-students/exercise-day-15/README.md

     - Second exercise in this segment is to write tests for the Single Page Application you will make before this.

     - Write tests for wether the correct components mount when routes change.
 Simulate click event on navbar items to test wether navbar also works as expected.

+    - Test wether the `404` component renders if user enters a non-matching path like `/hawwypotha`.